Calypso

 Reading time: ~ min. or so.

-As I was taking my first steps on learning how use brushes for inking, I started to study what seemed to be an effortless fluidity of ink lines from comic-book masters like Paul Pope and Hugo Pratt, among others.
+As I was taking my first steps on learning how use brushes for inking, I started my studies with what seemed to be an effortless fluidity of ink lines from comic-book masters like - among others - Paul Pope and Hugo Pratt.
 Pope’s art book “Pulphope” gave me a first insight to the abyss-like bottomless artistry behind his work.

 After reading his writings, the artwork took a secondary role in understanding the process.
 Inspired by him - and primarily to practice with the brush - I did a quick sketch one night (using a Pentel brush-pen) (Image 1)